How to Select Valve Actuators for Rotary Valves

 Compatibility (Power Source)

-First and foremost in the selection of an actuator type (pneumatic or electric) is to determine the most effective power source for the actuator.
+First and foremost, the selection of an actuator type (pneumatic or electric) is to determine the most effective power source for the actuator.
 Points to consider are:

 • Power source availability